a676-code/twitter-api/README.md

 # Twitter API
-This repository contains a scripts in which I've been playing around with the Twitter API, including a script that performs sentiment analysis on a set of tweets that the user searched for.
+This repository contains scripts in which I've been playing around with the Twitter API and snscrape, including a script that performs sentiment analysis on a set of tweets that the user searched for.